 Panic disorder is different from the normal fear and anxiety reactions to stressful events.
 Panic disorder is a serious condition that strikes without reason or warning.
 Symptoms of panic disorder include sudden attacks of fear and nervousness, as well as physical symptoms such as sweating and a racing heart.
 During a panic attack, the fear response is out of proportion for the situation, which often is not threatening.
 Over time, a person with panic disorder develops a constant fear of having another panic attack, which can affect daily functioning and general quality of life.

-Panic disorder often occurs along with other serious conditions, such as depression, alcoholism, or drug abuse.
+Panic disorder often occurs along with other serious conditions, such as depression.

 What Are the Symptoms of Panic Disorder?